tuffy/python-audio-tools/docs/programming/source/audiotools_bitstream.rst

    If marks are left on the stream, :class:`BitstreamReader` will generate a warning at deallocation-time.

+.. method:: BitstreamReader.has_mark([mark_id])

+   Returns ``True`` if the given ID has been marked in the stream.

-.. method:: BitstreamReader.rewind()
+.. method:: BitstreamReader.rewind([mark_id])

-   Returns the stream to the most recently marked position on the mark stack.
+   Returns the stream to the most recently marked position on the mark stack with the given mark ID.
    This has no effect on the mark stack itself.

-.. method:: BitstreamReader.unmark()
+.. method:: BitstreamReader.unmark([mark_id])

-   Removes the most recently marked position from the mark stack.
+   Removes the most recently marked position from the mark stack with the given mark ID.
    This has no effect on the stream's current position.

 .. method:: BitstreamReader.add_callback(callback)